 The H3 tag is the subheading of the H2 tag and should be used to denote sections of content within your larger H2 sections.
 When it comes to Heading tags, H1 is the most important while H3 (and so on) gets less and less attention from search engines.

 The company that hosts your blog online and makes it visible on the Internet.
-Here are my recommendations for the best monthly hosting plans you should consider.
+Here are my recommendations for the best monthly hosting plans you should consider—and if you’re on a tighter budget, consider these cheap hosting plans or opt for experimenting with a free hosting plan instead.

 A link (usually a text link) from one blog that directs readers to another website.